boffincoders/wordpress-portfolio-plugin/README.md

 1. Admin can setup Simple Portfolio view or Colourful with title and description.
 2. Admin can setup Links to Portfolios.
 3. Admin can setup unlimited categories and Portfolios.
-4. Admin can setup coloration for Title, Description, Portfolio background (Unique) and for Filter buttons by settings.
+4. Admin can setup colouration for Title, Description, Portfolio background (Unique) and for Filter buttons by settings.

 == Installation ==